 "With Gateway Financial, there are no surprises.
 That is because Gateway works with the utmost integrity, spending the time to educate its customers on every option available, every opportunity for success.
 Their meticulous detail and policy design led me to solutions I was unaware of while continuously monitoring my existing policies.
 Working with the team at Gateway has delivered results as successful as an overtime goal, allowing my family the peace of mind that the future will be secure for our children, grandchildren and beyond."

-- David Morehouse, President & CEO, Pittsburgh Penguins
+- David Morehouse, Former President & CEO, Pittsburgh Penguins

 "Having worked with Gateway Financial, I appreciate why PNC has chosen to partner with them.
 I truly understand my insurance portfolio and I know I can depend on Gateway to continue to deliver unwavering commitment and extraordinary service.
 Gateway has been a great partner to me, employing an unbiased approach and delivering results that will guarantee a solid future for many generations of my family."